Study in Australia

 - You can participate in internships/externships provided those internships are subject to oversight by an accreditor or government entity (approval of the program by TEQSA is acceptable).

-- You cannot participate in exchange, internships/externships, or research or special studies if it requires you to be in the US or its territories for the duration of your studies.
+- You cannot participate in exchange, internships/externships, or research or special studies if it requires you to be in the United States or its territories for the duration of your studies.

 - For further information please email email@example.com